youkidearitai/oniguruma/README.md

 =========
 ## **This project ended on April 24, 2025.**

+### This repository is only security update and update Unicode version.

+And, I maintenance only README.md because minimum maintenance.

 ## **The only open source software attacked on Google search in Japan.** [(Issue #234)](https://github.com/kkos/oniguruma/issues/234)